audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 ### Rust application architecture

 Rust and the JVM languages have very different designs.
-In Java you can "hack" the language during runtime to enable things that the language wasn't designed to do.
+In Java you can "hack" the language during runtime to enable things that the language wasn't really designed to do.
 Trying to do something like that with Rust would be close to crazy.
 Rust has no reflection, so it is much more limited in the things it might be able to infer during runtime.
 Rust only does exactly what the code says, with very few exceptions.